a1g0rithm/thermostat/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------

-This project is a fairly comprehensive implementation of a Thermostat for a Raspberry Pi, designed to run on the new 7" Touch Sensitive LCD screen.
+This project is a fairly comprehensive implementation of a Thermostat for a Raspberry Pi, designed to run on 5" Touch Sensitive LCD screen.

 Key features include: